 On August 24th, The Appalachian Regional Commission (ARC), the U.S. Economic Development Administration (EDA), and the U.S. Department of Labor’s Employment and Training Administration announced a $38.8 million POWER investment to grow the economy in the nation’s coal-impacted communities.
 This announcement, in Huntington West Virginia, named Appalachian Sustainable Development (ASD) as one of 29 recipients.
 The Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) Initiative awards will strengthen economies and workforce of communities and regions that have been negatively affected by changes in the coal economy.

 The POWER initiative funds to ASD will support a Central Appalachian Food Enterprise Corridor.
-Appalachian Sustainable Development will act as the lead agency and will work with Athens, OH based Appalachian Center for Economic Networks (ACEnet) to pass through much of the funding to local and regional partners.
-The 5-state, 43-county collaboration will develop a coordinated local foods distribution network throughout Central Appalachia that will connect established and emerging producers of whole produce, value added products and forest botanicals in Ohio, West Virginia, Tennessee, Southwest Virginia, and Eastern Kentucky to wholesale markets.
+Appalachian Sustainable Development will act as the lead agency and will work with Athens, OH-based Appalachian Center for Economic Networks (ACEnet) to pass through much of the funding to local and regional partners.
+The 5-state, the 43-county collaboration will develop a coordinated local foods distribution network throughout Central Appalachia that will connect established and emerging producers of whole produce, value-added products and forest botanicals in Ohio, West Virginia, Tennessee, Southwest Virginia, and Eastern Kentucky to wholesale markets.
 The ARC award will support planning, partner convening, and capacity building, as well as production and processing equipment, supplies, and distribution and labor costs, and will be supported by matching funding from the Just Transition Fund and CoBank.
 The Food Enterprise Corridor will act as regional economic driver.